rubydevi/react-bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Add reducers and actions.
+- Use Redux in React components.
-- Calculator
+- Connect to API.
-- More Forms
+- Styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>